10 Astaxanthin Benefits You Didn't Know

 Several studies show Astaxanthin might help improve endurance improve stamina, and reduce fatigue during and after workouts.
 More research needs to be done to support the health claims further, but preliminary studies such as one done in 2005 have been promising.
 Staying hydrated, getting quality sleep, eating a balanced diet, and having a solid protein intake all boost exercise performance, but Astaxanthin can be a valuable supplement.

 Astaxanthin Benefit #5: Taming Cancer Growth

-Because astaxanthin is a source of antioxidants, it can have potential benefits for those with cancer.
+Because Astaxanthin is a source of antioxidants, it can have potential benefits for those with cancer.
 So naturally, short-term and long-term benefits for treating cancers have been studied.
-One study demonstrated astaxanthin combats breast cancer by helping slow down cancer cell growth.
+For example, one study demonstrated astaxanthin combats breast cancer by helping slow down cancer cell growth.

 Astaxanthin Benefit #6: Skin Health

 Healthy skin promotion is a potential benefit of supplementing Astaxanthin.
 Applying topical doses and consuming oral doses of Astaxanthin can help promote an array of benefits.
 For example, Astaxanthin can help promote smooth wrinkles, reduce age spots, and moisturize the skin.
 These benefits are fantastic if you spend a lot of time in the sun.

 In addition, the damage caused by UV rays can be reduced by supplementing oral and topical Astaxanthin.
 A 2013 study suggested Astaxanthin can slow down the potential of skin cancer.

 Ulcers are sores that develop inside the body.
 They typically form in the stomach and esophagus.
 Ulcers are painful and take a long time to heal.
 Ulcers can reappear if underlying causes for them are not dealt with.